Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 \paragraph{In-Sample Model Fit} We now assess our model's ability to reproduce the overall patterns of choices and earnings by comparing our simulated sample to the observed data.
-Figure \ref{Model fit for choices} shows the shares of individuals deciding to either attend academic (panel a) or vocational (panel b) school, work (panel c) or stay at home (panel d).
-The model predictions (black solid lines) are closely aligned with the observed patterns in our data (dotted gray lines), but we fail to account for the stark drop in academic schooling at ages 19/20, which in the data is associated with compulsory military service not captured in our model.
-Next, we show the model fit for the average (panel e) and standard deviation (panel f) of annual earnings by age.
-Our model does an excellent job of reproducing these basic patterns over the life cycle as well.
+Figure \ref{Model fit for choices} shows the shares of individuals deciding to either attend academic (panel a) or vocational (panel b) school, private-sector work (panel c), public-sector work (panel d), self-employment (panel e) or stay at home (panel f).
+The model predictions (dotted gray lines) are in most cases closely aligned with the observed patterns in our data (black solid lines).
+Next, we show the model fit for the average (panel g) and standard deviation (panel h) of annual earnings by age.
+Our model does a decent job of reproducing these basic patterns over the life cycle as well.